eclipse-ankaios/ankaios/tools/app_dev_container_base/README.md

 docker run --privileged -it --rm --user ankaios ghcr.io/eclipse-ankaios/app-ankaios-dev:<ankaios_version> /bin/bash
 ```

-**Note:** The ankaios user has activated the starship shell, which contains a command prompt and tools more suited to development tasks.
+**Note:** The ankaios user has the starship shell activated, which contains a command prompt and tools more suited for development tasks.

 Use the container with rootful podman inside: